-Phitsanulok is an important, historic city in lower northern Thailand and is the capital of Phitsanulok Province, which stretches to the Laotian border.
-Phitsanulok is one of the oldest cities in Thailand, founded over 600 years ago.
-It is best known as the birthplace of King Naresuan, who freed the country from Burmese domination in the late 16th century, and that of his brother and successor King Ekathosarot (Sanphet III).
-As the crossroad between the northern and central regions of the country, it has long been important both for political and strategic reasons and was fought over many times in centuries past.
-Phitsanulok was the capital of Thailand for 25 years during the reign of King Boromma Trailokanat of Ayutthaya.
-On the banks of the Nan River, the city was originally a small Khmer outpost known as Song Kwae, before the Khwae Noi River changed its course in the 11th century.
-Phitsanulok was also a provincial centre of the Angkorian Empire during the Angkorian period.
-Phitsanulok is home to Naresuan University and Pibulsongkram Rajabhat University, as well as to a major Royal Thai Army base.
+Phitsanulok is a vital, historic city in below northern Thailand and is the capital of Phitsanulok Prefecture, which stretches to the Laotian border.
+Phitsanulok is one of the eldest towns in Thailand, founded over 600 years ago.
+Phitsanulok is best known as the birthplace of King Naresuan, who liberated the country from Burmese domination in the late 16th century, and that of his brother and replacement King Ekathosarot (Sanphet III).
+As the crossroad between the central and northern regions of the country, it has long been crucial both for strategic and political reasons and was fought over many times in centuries past.
+Phitsanulok was the capital of Thailand for 25 years during the rule of King Boromma Trailokanat of Ayutthaya.

 Phitsanulok Airport is a regional airport that served for Phitsanulok, a city in the Phitsanulok Province of Thailand.
 The airport is situated south of the city's downtown area.
 To the right and the left of the apron are two retired Boeing 747 jets from Orient Thai Airlines.
 This will make a landmark for this airport.
 This airport also provides car rental operated by Hertz Car Rental to ease peoples to go in and out from this airport.
 There is no flight available from Changi International Airport to Phitsanulok Airport until the present.